harveyj/aoc/2024/README.md

 ## Day 7
 Figure out the operators to solve math equations.
 Pretty easy to brute force, I just didn't understand Python libraries.
 Done while Katie was feeding Thomas.

+Lesson learned: Be careful about the itertools product/combination/permitation semantics.

 Difficulty: 4/10

+## Day 8
+Draw lines on a grid.
+99% there very quickly.

+Done on Thomas's first NFL Sunday at home.

+Lesson: Be very careful about floats and equality, and look for areas in libraries where you might have those issues lurking.

+Difficulty: 5.5/10